otavioschwanck/flatpak-leagueoflegends/README.md

 First install flatpak for your distro.

+**To build the flatpak:**
+Install lutris for your distro: https://lutris.net/

+In lutris menus: Lutris>Manage Runners>Wine>Manage Versions
+check the box next to staging-2.21 i386 and wait for it to install.

 Then:

 git clone http://www.github.com/gloriouseggroll/flatpak-leagueoflegends.git
 cd flatpak-leagueoflegends
  ./flatpak-make leagueoflegends leagueoflegends LeagueClient.exe
 cd target/[Flatpak-Riot\ Games]leagueoflegends/

+**To install the flatpak:**
 chmod +x *.sh
 ./install
 ./run